alexhaydock/pinewall/README.md

   * Pinewall does not currently support DHCPv6 as either a server or a client.
 I probably won't bother to implement this.
   * I'm fortunate enough to have a very forward-thinking ISP (shout-out to [AAISP](https://www.aa.net.uk/) in the UK) who routes a static IPv6 `/48` to me.
 I just pick static `/64` ranges from this allocation and assign them to my VLANs, rather than needing to deal with prefix delegation from upstream.
 For this reason, I haven't bothered including it in Pinewall.

-## Why Alpine Edge rather than the latest stable release?
-This is mostly down to the fact that the Linux kernel package for Raspberry Pi seems to update more rapidly than in the stable branch, though I cant say that this is entirely consistent.
-But I've had no problems so far running with Edge so I've decided to stick with that approach.

 ## How can I use this for myself?
 ### Building
 Your best bet will be to import this repo into GitLab, where the [.gitlab-ci.yml](.gitlab-ci.yml) file will take care of setting up the pipeline for you.
 This works even on GitLab.com free accounts.
 Give it a try!